Coronavirus and Patient Safety in the Medical Office

-The 2019 novel coronavirus (COVID-19) continues to spread across multiple continents, infecting tens of thousands of individuals worldwide, with thousands of deaths.
-Given that outbreaks are expected to occur at a community level, medical offices will undoubtedly experience an influx of patients seeking assistance.
+The 2019 novel coronavirus (COVID-19) continues to spread across multiple continents.
+Since outbreaks are expected to occur at a community level, medical offices will experience an influx of patients seeking assistance.
 The question is: Are medical offices doing enough to prepare?

 The following are some recommendations in the event a patient with suspected COVID-19 seeks care:

 Follow the CDC’s patient assessment protocol for early disease detection.
-If a patient calls to schedule an appointment for an acute respiratory illness (e.g., fever, cough, and difficulty breathing), he or she should be screened using the Flowchart to Identify and Assess 2019 Novel Coronavirus.
+Suppose a patient calls to schedule an appointment for an acute respiratory illness (e.g., fever, cough, and difficulty breathing).
+In that case, they should be screened using the Flowchart to Identify and Assess the 2019 Novel Coronavirus.

-Once suspected patients are inside the facility, instruct them to put on a face mask, utilizing tissues, practice good hand hygiene, and dispose properly of any contaminated protective equipment/tissues in a designated waste receptacle.
+Once suspected patients are inside the facility, instruct them to wear a face mask.
 Educational resources, including posters for use in the medical office, are available from the World Health Organization (WHO).

-Follow Standard, Contact, and Airborne precautions including gloves, gowns, protective eyewear, and NIOSH-certified N95 respirators that have been properly fit-tested.
+Follow Standard, Contact, and Airborne precautions, including gloves, gowns, protective eyewear, and NIOSH-certified N95 respirators that have been appropriately fit-tested.
 This applies to all healthcare staff interacting with patients.

-When there is a reasonable presumption that a patient may have been exposed to COVID-19, contact the local or state health department to determine if the patient needs to be tested.
+When there is a reasonable presumption that a patient may have been exposed to COVID-19, contact the local or state health department for testing.

-Once the patient exits the room, conduct surface disinfection while the staff continues to wear personal protective equipment (PPE).
+Conduct surface disinfection once the patient exits the room while the staff wears personal protective equipment (PPE).

-Remind patients and their families to access information about the virus through reputable sources such as the CDC, not social media.
+Remind patients and their families to access information about the virus through reputable sources such as the CDC.

-Check with your local public health authorities for locations designated to triage suspected patients so exposure is limited in general medical offices.
+Check with your local public health authorities for locations designated to triage suspected patients.

 ~Debbie Hill, MBA, RN, Senior Patient Safety Risk Manager, The Doctors Company

-(Note from your Revenue Cycle Management partner at ebix, IncOur Billing Service Story. – We are always at the forefront of industry insights and believe this article from the Michigan State Medical Society published March 3, 2020, will be of interest to you.)
+(Note from your Revenue Cycle Management partner at ebix, IncOur Billing Service Story.
+We are always at the forefront of industry insights and believe this article from the Michigan State Medical Society, published March 3, 2020, will interest you.)